ddrake/coeus-ngsolve/README.md

 `./install_cmake3 3.14.5` (or whatever is your preferred version)

-Cmake 3.18.1 gave an error with gcc-9.2.0 that it doesn't support enough C++ 11; 3.17.1 didn't have a problem with gcc, but refused to use openssl 1.0.2.
-I ended up installing 3.14.5.
+Cmake 3.18.1 gave an error with gcc-9.2.0 that it doesn't support enough C++ 11; 3.17.1 didn't have a problem with gcc, but refused to use the openssl 1.0.2 on Gaia.
+I ended up installing 3.14.5 on Gaia.

 Read the comments in the `install_cmake3` script for more information.
 CMake versions for download are listed here: